Home Insurance Rates Look Likely To Rise. Here Are 5 Ways To Reduce Your Home Insurance Costs

 Many homeowners ignore the fact that insurers give discounts for factors that lower insurance risk.
-There are discounts if you have installed smoke and carbon monoxide detectors, energy efficient upgrades, 24 hour monitored alarm systems, being a non-smoker,
+There are discounts if you have installed smoke and carbon monoxide detectors, energy efficient upgrades, 24 hour monitored alarm systems, and being a non-smoker.

 Review your policy every anniversary

 It’s important to review your policy with your insurance agent every year.
 There may be changes in your household that could warrant changes in the amount of insurance cover required.
 Also, you advisor could give you important updates that could affect your cover.

 Insurance companies want your business.
 If you combine your auto insurance and any other insurance with your home insurance, you could get potential savings.
 You may also want to enquire if you can get discounted rates form your employer, bank, or other association.
 It’s a good thing to ask and compare.